theecanmole/NZ-emission-units-industrial-allocation/Readme.md

 Follow the steps in the R script file Sum-allocation-2010-2018.r

-This table sets out the emission units allocated each year, the May market price and an estimated market value at the May price (based on the assumption that almost all of the units are transferred at the time of the provisional allocation of the current year which is also the 'wash-up' of the prior years final allocation).
+This table sets out the final allocation of emission units allocated each year, the May market price and an estimated market value at the May price (based on the assumption that almost all of the units are transferred at the time of the provisional allocation of the current year which is also the 'wash-up' of the prior years final allocation).

 |   Year |Final units allocated | May unit value | Total value |
 |----	 |----       |---- 	 |----     |